microsoft/Validate-DCB/README.md

 &emsp;&emsp;
 :heavy_check_mark: Answer ****"What Changed?"**** when faced with an operational issue (see [Test Results](#Test-Results))

+&emsp;&emsp;
+:heavy_check_mark: [New with version 2] Deploy the configuration to nodes

 > :information_source: ****Note:****
-> This tool does not modify your system.
-As such, you can re-validate the configuration as many times as desired.
+> This tool does not modify your system unless you specify the -Deploy command.
+> As such, you can re-validate the configuration as many times as desired.

 # Overview